The most common skin complaint after coming off the pill is adult acne. I, for one, know how upsetting and confidence shattering that can be.

 Allowing your hormones to rebalance naturally can take time and patience.
 But there are a few things you can do to help your skin transition when coming off the pill.

-Why do you get acne after coming off the birth control pill?
+Why do you get acne after coming off the pill?

 Female hormones are so delicately tuned that balancing them is rather like walking a tightrope.